xvanov/CraigLister/README.md

 * Make sure you are using Python 2.7+ as your interpreter

+* [Mac/Linux] Comment out line 40 in craiglister.py

-* Specify the proper version of chromedriver for your machine on line 41 of craiglister.py
+* Specify the proper version of chromedriver for your machine on line 50 of craiglister.py

     "chromedriver-win" for Windows machines